emilypatsko/DevOps-Course-Starter/README.md

 To add new tests, create a file in the `tests` folder and make sure it starts with `test_` or it won't be picked up.
 Similarly, make sure all test methods defined in the file are named such that they start with `test_`.

+### Running the tests

 Making sure all the dependencies have been installed, run `poetry run pytest` to run all the tests.
 Alternatively, click the canonical flask icon in the lefthand bar of VS Code to open the Testing tab and run them from here.

+### Running the tests in Docker

+You can run the tests in Docker by first running `docker build --target test --tag test-image .` followed by
+`docker run test-image`

 ### Running specific tests